Walking through Dante's Florence, 700 years after his death.

 In short, we will spend an afternoon in a different Florence, with the aim of discovering and photographing Dante's Florence and how the Florentines, perhaps as a sort of posthumous apology for having exiled him, paid homage to the Supreme Poet.

-If you would like to book a Walk through Dante's Florence with our local photographer, find out more here...
+If you would like to book a Walk through Dante's Florence with a local photographer, find out more here...